 Books are published through Lulu, a print-on-demand site.
 Authors make commercials, create products such as tee shirts, 3-D printed figurines of their original artwork, and learn to submit press releases and hold book signings.

 Digital Storytellers create videos, vlogs, games, and animations to inform and inspire worthy work being done by non-profits, foundations, and amazing scientists around the globe (and in space!).
 Examples include:

-- Miriam and Jadyn are the Kitty Whisperers with their own YouTube Channel and the goal of raising awareness about the crisis of feral and free roaming cats.
+● Miriam and Jadyn are the Kitty Whisperers with their own YouTube Channel and the goal of raising awareness about the crisis of feral and free roaming cats.
 The students premiered their documentary on the Colony Cat program in Washington County at the International Animal Ethics Law Conference at Duquesne University.

-The Grow a Generation Research Fellows will meet each Tuesday evening from 7:30 pm to 9:00 pm EST online through Google Hangouts.
-The meetings will include up to five other fellows projects working on similar goals.
+Research Fellows will meet weekly in small groups for discovery and collaboration.
+Fellowship projects must be completed and archived to present at the annual celebration.
 The first few sessions will include setting up a specific mission and the online files for correspondence.
-Fellows will have access to collaborative online tools that enable them to work with a mentor to develop their idea or concept and set up a realistic timetable and steps needed to complete their project.
+Fellows will have access to collaborative online tools, tutorial videos, and examples that enable them to work with a mentor to develop their idea or concept and set up a realistic timetable and steps needed to complete their project.
 Additional support is available during the week through email.

 Some school districts will sponsor a limited number of fellowships or you can apply directly to Grow a Generation to become a research fellow.
 Prices start at $320 per month.
 The process for selection includes review by the Grow a Generation team, the faculty and administration of the school, and an interview.
 Individual meetings are recommended to create a winning proposal.
 Contact firstname.lastname@example.org to schedule one.